 This can vary greatly depending on many different factors.
 You would need to take into account the material the crown is made of, the type of tooth it is placed over, how much of the tooth structure is missing, and wear and tear.

 The most durable and long-lasting crowns are made of metal and zirconia materials.
 Porcelain and ceramic are much more fragile and prone to chips and cracks.
-The rear molars withstand a lot more chewing forces than the front teeth, so it’s especially important to use durable and strong crowns in these teeth.
+The rear molars withstand a lot more chewing forces than the front teeth, so it's especially important to use durable and strong crowns in these teeth.
 If damage ever does occur to your dental crowns, we are happy to take care of those dental services in the future.

 Pros and Cons of Dental Crowns vs Dental Bridge